 6. Buffalo Bill Dam

-Six miles west of Cody is the Buffalo Bill Dam.
-Completed in 1910, it was the world’s highest dam at the time, stretching 325 feet into the sky.
+Six miles west of Cody is the Buffalo Bill Dam & Visitor Center.
+Completed in 1910, it was the world’s highest concrete dam at the time, stretching 325 feet into the sky.
 It was also one of the nation's first concrete arch dams.
-Stop by the visitor center to see a movie, stroll the dam and peruse the gift shop.
+Stop by the visitor center to see a movie, stroll the top of the dam and peruse the gift shop.

 7. Buffalo Bill Center of the West